 Now you may be thinking that this is where the cringe comes from, but no. It is coming soon.
 You will know.

-Ginger being the friend she decides to confront Macie’s parents, two highly successful therapists who almost don’t see their own daughter as their receptionist tells Macie she can see them in several weeks (something Macie is excited for).
+Ginger being the type of friend she is, decides to confront Macie’s parents.
+Macie’s parents are revealed to be two highly successful therapists who almost don’t see their own daughter as their receptionist tells Macie she can see them in several weeks (something Macie is excited for).
 Storming in Ginger tell Macie’s parents their mistake and they move quickly to rectify it.

 All is well right?

-It all boils up as Ginger suggest Macie speak to her parents and the usually timid Macie instead strongly tells Ginger that it is none of her business and that Ginger should butt out less she won’t receive an invite to Macie’s newly planned birthday party.
+It all comes to a boil as Ginger suggest Macie speak to her parents and the usually timid Macie instead strongly tells Ginger that it is none of her business and that Ginger should butt out otherwise she won’t receive an invite to Macie’s newly planned birthday party.

 AND OH BOY THE PARTY!